 4. Reinstall Instagram

 Moving on.
 Reinstalling an Android app immediately get’s you the latest app version.
 If the previous steps failed, you might as well go for the reinstallation and check if the problem is solved.
-You can uninstall Instagram from Home Screen, just tap & hold on the Instagram shortcut and select Uninstall from the contextual menu.
-Or, alternatively, just open the Play Store and uninstall Instagram from there.
+You can uninstall Instagram from Home Screen, just tap & hold on to the Instagram shortcut and select Uninstall from the contextual menu.
+Alternatively, just open the Play Store and uninstall Instagram from there.